qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

-##**Some points in ranking:**##
+**Some points in ranking:**

-In ranking there is a need to know the languages in a certain country and which ones have official status, are in use widespread or are indigenous or threatened.
-It also helps if the population of the users of a particular language is known because it may help us to determine if this is a national, official language or it is just a commonly used language.
-We check the language and get the most recent and updated information on which languages are national, official, etc. We update these languages using an International Standard ISO (e.g.  Ethnologue, it has a website but you’ll need to register to access most of the information in it.
+In ranking, there is a need to know the languages in a certain country and which ones have official status, are in use widespread, or are indigenous or threatened.
+It may also help if the population of the users of a particular language is known because this may help to determine its status.
+Some tools in the web have classification and descriptions of languages that can be helpful in ranking.
+We can check the names with the tools that use the most recent and updated information and whose classification are based on an international standard (ISO certified, i.e. Ethnologue), (Ethnologue has a website but you will need to register to access most of the information in it.
 It lists the current status of languages and the number of users).

 ## II.
 NEW AND OLD ASFIS and FAO NAMES